 Human-relevant methods for studying nerve injury and regeneration have been reviewed by a number of research groups and include human organoids, microfluidics, engineered human tissue scaffold moulds, bioprinting, and other in vitro uses of human cells.
 Ex vivo models, such as those that use three-dimensional engineered scaffolds, bioreactors, neurospheres, and organoids, allow for more controlled studies on specific parameters than do animal experiments.
-99 Bioprinting can use bioinks containing human cells and materials to construct heterogeneous tissue models in a single step and with great consistency, 100 an aspect of nerve regeneration research that has been particularly lacking in animal models.
-101
+122 Bioprinting can use bioinks containing human cells and materials to construct heterogeneous tissue models in a single step and with great consistency, 123 an aspect of nerve regeneration research that has been particularly lacking in animal models.
+119

-Shrirao and colleagues at Rutgers University recommend microfluidic devices, which are "adaptable for modeling a wide range of injuries" and provide advantages over traditional in vivo and in vitro experiments by "allowing researchers to (1) examine the effect of injury on specific neural components, (2) fluidically isolate neuronal regions to examine specific effects on subcellular components, and (3) reproducibly create a variety of injuries to model TBI and SCI".
-102 Mobini and colleagues note that microfluidics, or lab-on-a-chip devices, offer advantages in precision, scalability, and cost-effectiveness when compared to traditional cell culture or animal experiments and that these are currently on the market and available for neural regenerative medicine research.
-103
+Shrirao and colleagues at Rutgers University recommend microfluidic devices, which are "adaptable for modeling a wide range of injuries" and provide advantages over traditional in vivo and in vitro experiments by "allowing researchers to (1) examine the effect of injury on specific neural components, (2) fluidically isolate neuronal regions to examine specific effects on subcellular components, and (3) reproducibly create a variety of injuries to model TBI and SCI".124 For example, scientists from the biotechnology company MIMETAS collaborating with scientists from Leiden University and Utrecht University developed a three-dimensional motor neuron model using iPSC-derived motor neurons that allows for directed neurite growth and separation of axons from soma and dendrites to advance the study of motor neuron disease and nerve regeneration mechanisms.125 Researchers at the University of Texas Health Science Center have developed cerebral organoids that can be used to study human-specific pathological changes induced by traumatic brain injury (TBI).
+Their model is being used to simulate the controlled cortical impact procedures commonly used to create TBIs in rodents and other animals.^{126,127} Mobini and colleagues note that microfluidics offer advantages in precision, scalability, and cost-effectiveness when compared to traditional cell culture or experiments on animals and that these are currently on the market and available for neural regenerative medicine research.122